grpc/proposal/A21-Service-Config-Error-Handling.md

 any of the known fields fails in validation, the entire service config is deemed invalid.

-Fields in the service config must clearly define the validation criteria for values.
-Fields can accept lists where some of the values may be unknown.
-As long as there is at least one value in the list which succeeds in getting parsed, the field will be considered to have a valid value.
+Future gRFCs that add new service config fields must define the validation criteria for those fields.
+In a case where different clients may support different values for a field, a gRFC may define a field to be a list of values, where each client will use the first value in the list that it understands.

 ## Rationale